Google Is Celebrating Its Birthday With A Playful Throwback To Its Greatest Hits

 Confetti, cake, and balloons don't typically decorate Google's homepage, but today isn't just any day: It's the search engine's nineteenth birthday.

-Today's Google Doodle depicts a celebratory birthday scene that includes popular characters — like the cat and frog — from prior Doodles, as well as a brightly colored spinning wheel.
+Today's Google Doodle depicts a celebratory birthday scene that includes popular characters, the cat and frog, from prior Doodles, as well as a brightly coloured spinning wheel.
 Click on that to activate your spin and see where you land.
-There are 19 total options, each of which leads to a "surprise" Google feature from years past.
+There are nineteen total options, each of which leads to a "surprise" Google feature from years past.
 These include everything from built-in games of Solitaire to games from prior Doodles.

-It might be hard to believe that nineteen years ago, there was no such thing as Google (or, "to Google" for that matter).
-As today's Doodle Blog explains, co-founders Larry Page and Sergey Brin named Google after the number "googol" — a one followed by a hundred zeroes.
+It's hard to believe that nineteen years ago, there was no such thing as Google (or, "to Google" for that matter).
+As today's Doodle Blog explains, co-founders Larry Page and Sergey Brin named Google after the number "googol", a one followed by a hundred zeroes.
 Page and Brin met by chance in 1997, when Brin was randomly assigned to show the new Stanford Ph.D. student around campus.
-Little did they know that encounter would lead to the most valuable company in the world less than two decades later.
+Little did they know that encounter would lead to the most valuable brand in the world less than two decades later.

-Nowadays, Google is about so much more than its humble search engine origins.
-It's created a popular line of products — Google Home, Pixel, and streaming device Chromecast — and, back in 2006, it acquired YouTube.
+Nowadays, the company is about so much more than its humble search engine origins.
+It's created a popular line of products — Google Home (powered by the company's virtual helper, Google Assistant), Pixel, and streaming device Chromecast — and, back in 2006, acquired YouTube.
 On October 4, the company is expected to announce an updated product lineup at an event in San Francisco.

 Google's creations are known for having a playful edge, so it's fitting that today's celebration echoes that sentiment.
-Today, toast Google's birthday by spinning the birthday wheel — you can take as many spins as you want and, if you're so inclined, experience all 19 options.
-There's even one brand "new" game in the mix, Snake, to let you indulge in Nokia nostalgia and keep you distracted all day long at work.
+Today, toast Google's birthday by spinning the birthday wheel — you can take as many spins as you want and, if you're so inclined, experience all nineteen options.
+There's even one brand new game in the mix, Snake, to keep you distracted all day long at work.
+That's the ultimate win.

 Advertisement